npm package discovery and stats viewer.

 task dev # Vite HMR + Rust in foreground

-task dev ATTN_PATH=path/to/file.md # Open a specific file
+task dev ATTN_PATH=path/to/file.md # open a specific file

-scripts/build.sh # Debug build
+scripts/build.sh # debug build

-scripts/build.sh release # Release build
+scripts/build.sh release # release build with devtools/screenshots

-scripts/build.sh prod # Production build
+scripts/build.sh prod # production release build

 License